 Most of the existing homestead residential lots are within R-4 or R-2 zoned districts.
 However, there are numerous inconsistencies between the County of Kaua'i zoning districts and DHHL land uses, particularly in the areas where homestead uses lie outside of the State Land Use Urban district.
 In these cases DHHL may preempt the County zoning to allow the uses proposed in the Kaua'i Island Plan.
-Development of additional residential lots in Pi'ilani Mai Ke Kai, and expansion of Commercial and Community Use areas in Anahola will need to preempt County zoning.
-The implementation of Subsistence Agriculture homesteads and other agricultural uses as designated in the Island Plan will be mostly consistent with County zoning.
+Development of additional residential lots in Pi'ilani Mai Ke Kai, and expansion of Commercial and Community Use areas in Anahola will necessitate a declaration of the desired County zoning.
+The implementation of Subsistence Agriculture homesteads and other agricultural uses as designated in the Island Plan will be substantially consistent with County zoning.